kunal-geeks/movie_api/README.md

     pip install -r requirements.txt

 5. Create a .env file in the project root and set your ZeroBounce API key:

--ZEROBOUNCE_API_KEY=your_api_key
+- ZEROBOUNCE_API_KEY=your_api_key
--Get your API key by registering at ZeroBounce "https://www.zerobounce.net/members/signin"
+- Get your API key by registering at ZeroBounce "https://www.zerobounce.net/members/signin"

 6. Populate the SQLite database:
     ```sh